About Radiant Heat

 Radiant heat involves the transfer of energy that radiates heat outward from its source.
 Today's radiant floor heating systems utilize a heating element (either electric heat cable or PEX tubing for hydronic systems) to heat the floor.
 The heated floor radiates warmth to objects in contact with it, and ultimately warms the air in the room.

-Unlike forced air heating systems that blow warm air that rises quickly to gather near the ceiling, radiant heat originates at our feet, and slowly rises to warm the room.
+Unlike forced air heating systems that blow warm air through vents, and rises quickly to gather near the ceiling, radiant heat originates at our feet, and slowly rises to warm the room.
 This provides a luxurious warmth and comfort that must be experienced to be fully appreciated.

 In addition to the comfort, another popular benefit of radiant heat systems that homeowners enjoy is that unlike forced air systems, radiant heat systems warm the home without stirring up dust and allergens.
 Electric radiant heating systems also operate silently and are virtually maintenance free.